magentabusiness/magentabusiness.github.io/docs/samples/nettrartu-x/tutorial.md

 ## See also

-Browse other [samples](https://thingsboard.io/docs/samples/) or explore guides related to main ThingsBoard features:
+Browse other [samples](/docs/samples/) or explore guides related to main IoT Hub features:

- - [Device attributes](https://thingsboard.io/docs/user-guide/attributes/) - how to use device attributes.
+ - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.
- - [Data Visualization](https://thingsboard.io/docs/guides/#AnchorIDDataVisualization) - how to visualize collected data.
+ - [Data Visualization](/docs/guides/#AnchorIDDataVisualization) - how to visualize collected data.
- - [Data Analytics](https://thingsboard.io/docs/guides/#AnchorIDDataAnalytics) - how to collect telemetry data.
+ - [Data Analytics](/docs/guides/#AnchorIDDataAnalytics) - how to collect telemetry data.
- - [Rule Engine](https://thingsboard.io/docs/user-guide/rule-engine-2-0/re-getting-started/) - how to use rule engine to analyze data from devices.
+ - [Rule Engine](/docs/user-guide/rule-engine-2-0/re-getting-started/) - how to use rule engine to analyze data from devices.
- - [Using RPC capabilities](https://thingsboard.io/docs/user-guide/rule-engine-2-0/tutorials/rpc-request-tutorial/) - how to send commands to/from devices.
+ - [Using RPC capabilities](/docs/user-guide/rule-engine-2-0/tutorials/rpc-request-tutorial/) - how to send commands to/from devices.